ihr-it-projekt/DayZModsInfo/DailyReward/FAQ.md

 - delete the player data file in `YourServerProfilesFolder\TBMods\Data\TBDailyReward\Player\` folder.
 Filename is {BohemiaID}.bin
 - reload the date with "Reload Player Data" in the menu

+## How i can reset all players?
+- stop your server
+- delete the folder `YourServerProfilesFolder\TBMods\Data\TBDailyReward`

 ## How i can give player premium status?